ABevier/tsk/README.md

 ## Motivation
 I wrote this library because I found that I was repeating these patterns in multiple places.
-My preference is to keep application business logic and task plumbing logic seperate when at all possible.
-This means I try to avoid exposing channels and other concurreny primitives to business services.
+My preference is to keep application business logic and task plumbing logic separate when at all possible.
+This means I try to avoid exposing channels and other concurrency primitives to business services.
 Many concurrency bugs I've encountered in Go have been due to improperly sending/receiving to unbuffered channels and forgetting to cancel when a context is cancelled.